RFCA chairman David Rhodes reviews the first six months of 2021/22 and highlights some of the RFCA’s key successes.

 We recruited cadet force adult volunteers and organised annual camps

 The RFCA has 14 staff working out of Humberside and South Yorkshire Army Cadet Force’s (ACF) Driffield headquarters and a further 13 working out of Yorkshire (North and West) ACF’s Strensall headquarters.
-They provide the army cadets with essential expert support in recruitment as well as the organisation of weekend and annual training camps.
+They provide the army cadets with essential expert support in recruitment in addition to the organisation of weekend and annual training camps.

 A recruitment drive by the RFCA resulted in more than 50 more cadet force adult volunteers for the region’s two army cadet forces (ACF).
 But, says RFCA cadet administrative assistant Andy Marshall, pictured, recruitment is a collaboration between the RFCA and existing volunteers.
-“In many ways people like myself who work full-time for the RFCA as well as being long-standing cadet force adult volunteers show just how close the collaboration can be.”
+“In many ways people like myself who work full-time for the RFCA together with being long-standing cadet force adult volunteers show just how close the collaboration can be.”

 The RFCA put in place arrangements to ensure army cadets across the region could enjoy annual camp, despite the uncertainties surrounding Covid restrictions.
 Cadets from Humberside and South Yorkshire Army Cadet Force took part in shorter camps with smaller numbers of cadets, but still had access to a wide range of activities from the Driffield headquarters.
 In Yorkshire (North and West) Army Cadet Force, cadets could attend activity days to give them a taste of camp without overnight stays.